1 You Have to Save A LOT More of Your Income

 # 11 Retirement is Longer, But Not as Comfortable

-Taking all these things into consideration, it really becomes impossible for the 50 year old retiree to have as much in retirement as the 70 year old.
-Thus, not only does the early retiree have to live a more frugal lifestyle during his career, but he’ll need to continue it in retirement.
+Taking all these things into consideration, it really becomes impossible for the 50-year-old retiree to have as much in retirement as the 70-year-old.
+Thus, not only does the early retiree have to live a more frugal lifestyle during her career, but she’ll need to continue it in retirement.
 What do you expect when you want 20 years of earnings to cover a lifetime of living expenses?
-A standard retiree saving just 10-15% of his income will have much more spending money than an early-retiree that saved 30-40% of his income.
+A standard retiree saving just 10-15% of her income will have much more spending money than an early-retiree that saved 30-40% of her income.

 # 12 You’ll Have to Be Smarter About Investing